AFRL COOPERATIVE AGREEMENT

 Guidelines for Hiring Interns

-- Government scientists will initiate projects where they will define the undergraduate student knowledge/skill required for their project.
+- Government scientists will initiate projects and define the undergraduate or graduate student knowledge/skill required for their project.
 DAGSI will furnish the Government with a group of suitable students for selection.
 The student selected will arrange work schedules for each project suitable to both the research and Government milestones.

 - Each research project shall be initiated by written authorization given existing TD processes.
 DAGSI shall perform and administer each project after authorization is given to proceed.
 The Government Project Engineer shall be notified if there will be any schedule conflicts.
 The student shall ensure that the project has a completed schedule.

 - Only Scientific and engineering research in support of all AFRL technical areas will be authorized.
 The work will not include services of an administrative or clerical nature.

 - Not all requests for undergraduate or graduate research may be able to be accommodated by the recipient due to limitations in funding, the recipient workforce or agreement constraints.

 AFRL/DAGSI Research Program